Running a Marathon Without Training? 6 Tips

 #3: Use The Run/Walk Technique

-A great way of keeping your energy levels high is by going slow.
+A great way to keep your energy levels high is to go slow.

 The run/walk technique is a great way of keeping your pace manageable while also giving your body lots of energy-saving walk breaks throughout the marathon.